esther-poniatowski/Massi2022/README.md

 ### Architecture of the project

-The project contains the following files and directories :
+The project is made up of the following files and directories :
 - [ ] Two Jupyter notebooks guide the execution of the main functionalities.
   - [ ] `Navigation_generate_data.ipynb` can be used to generate data, with arbitrary parameters and different versions of the task.
   - [ ] `Navigation_alanysis.ipynb` provides graphical visualization of the results, reproducing in particular the figures of the article.
 - [ ] Nine python files correspond to the [modules](###modules) called by the Jupyter notebooks.
+- [ ] The folder `Data` is the location where generated data are stored. called by the Jupyter notebooks.
+  - [ ] It aready contains most of the data files required to plot the figures from the Jupyter notebooks.
+Files' formats are either `.csv` (for dataframes) or `.pickle` (for dictionaries, arrays, lists).
+  - [ ] The sub-folder `Data_indiv` specifically contains detailed data for 100 individual artificial agents.
+- [ ] The folder `Figures` is the location where generated figures can be saved.
+It already contains the file `map1.pgm` necessary to plot one type of figure, representing the environment.

 ### Requirements

-This code is build with Python 3.
-It uses the following libraries:
+All codes are built in Python 3.
+The following libraries are used:
 - numpy
 - random
 - itertools